box/mojito/_docs/guides/integrating-with-box.md

 To authenticate the API key, you must create public/private key pair.
 You would have created them in [Step 2](#configure-the-application-for-box-platform) above.  **Box** will store the public key and you will give **Mojito** the private key.

->Note that Box documentation shows steps to create the key with `openssl genrsa -aes256 -out private_key.pem 2048`.
+>Note that Box documentation shows steps to create the key with the following:
+>
+>`openssl genrsa -aes256 -out private_key.pem 2048`.
+>
-If Oracle JDK is used to run Mojito, this will require `JCE` to be installed (for JDK7 see [here](http://www.oracle.com/technetwork/java/javase/downloads/jce-7-download-432124.html)) else an exception like this will be thrown `Caused by: java.security.InvalidKeyException: Illegal key size`.
+>If Oracle JDK is used to run Mojito, this will require **JCE** to be installed (for JDK7 see [here](http://www.oracle.com/technetwork/java/javase/downloads/jce-7-download-432124.html)) Otherwise, an exception like the folllowing will be thrown:
+>
+>`Caused by: java.security.InvalidKeyException: Illegal key size`.
+>
-An alternative is to generate the key with `openssl genrsa -aes128 -out private_key.pem 2048`
+>An alternative is to generate the key with the following:
+>
+>`openssl genrsa -aes128 -out private_key.pem 2048`

 ### Fill in the required Box Client Configurations in Mojito